 • We want to find a low-cost operating environment – what metrics will you use to evaluate labor costs and operating costs in candidate locations?

-• My company pays a myriad of taxes and fees to government agencies – how do you navigate the tax maze in different locations to provide findings that we can compare to where we are today?
+• My company pays a myriad of business taxes and fees to government agencies – how do you navigate the tax maze in different locations to provide findings that we can compare to where we are today?

-• We manufacture a specialty product that uses a solvent and are concerned about regulations – how do you evaluate regulatory environments elsewhere?
+• We manufacture a specialty product that uses a solvent and are concerned about business regulations – how do you evaluate regulatory environments elsewhere?

 • How do we launch a project without my employees learning about it prematurely?